What to Expect: Juvenile Court Chronology

 - If the allegations haven't been proven to the court's satisfaction, the judge will dismiss the case.

 - If the judge decides that the allegations have been proven, he or she may rule that the child is a status offender or a delinquent.

 - A second juvenile court hearing is then held to determine the disposition of the matter.
 If the juvenile isn't considered to be dangerous to others, they may be put on probation.
 While on probation, the juvenile must follow the rules established by the court and report regularly to their probation officer.
 Serious offenders, however, may be sent to a juvenile correction facility.

 - Other treatment options include community treatment, like making restitution to the victim or performing community service; residential treatment, in which a juvenile is sent to a group home or work camp, with a focus on rehabilitation; and nonresidential community treatment, in which the juvenile continues to live at home but is provided with services from mental health clinics and other social service agencies.

 If you or a loved one has been arrested for a crime, but as a minor, it will be resolved in juvenile court in most instances.
 Juvenile courts operate differently than adult courts, so it's important to understand these differences ahead of time.
-Get a head start by having a criminal defense attorney evaluate your juvenile court case at absolutely no cost to you.
+Get a head start today and contact a local criminal defense attorney.